IIIF/api/source/extension/georef/index.md

 ### 1.1 Objectives and Scope

-This document will supply vocabulary and a linked data 1.1 context allowing for a JSON-LD pattern by which to extend Web Annotation and the IIIF Presentation API to support georeferening.
+This document will supply vocabulary and a linked data 1.1 context allowing for a JSON-LD pattern by which to extend Web Annotation and the IIIF Presentation API to support georeferencing.

 We will adopt the [existing GeoJSON specification](https://datatracker.ietf.org/doc/html/rfc7946) for its linked data vocabulary and context for geographic coordinates.
 This means coordinates are expressed through the [WGS84](http://www.w3.org/2003/01/geo/wgs84_pos) coordinate reference system.
 As such, expressing the location of extraterrestrial entities is not supported by this technique.